Lanzarote Cycling Holiday

 Bikes

 Regular bikes provided are modern alloy framed trekking models with 27 speeds.
-The bikes come equipped with pannier, lock and a repair kit with pump.
+The regular bikes come equipped with pannier, lock and a repair kit with pump.

 Carbon road bikes with Shimano 105 gearset and electric bikes are also available.

-We suggest you bring your own helmet for safety and hygiene reasons.
+We suggest you bring your own helmet.
 Alternatively, helmets are provided on arrival.
+They MUST be pre-booked at the time of booking the cycle trip.

 Accommodation